 Snorkelling trips on local islands

 Snorkelling trips on local islands are much more reasonably priced than on resort islands.
 We paid around $20 per person for a half day of snorkelling which included three different snorkelling sites and a sandbank stop.
 The cost of excursions like dolphin spotting will also be much cheaper on a local island than at a resort.
 Recently, I saw the cost of a dolphin cruise as advertised at $10 per person.
-Read here for more information about snorkelling with mantas in the Maldives.

 Guesthouses on local islands are the best place to stay in the Maldives when on a budget.
 This can help keep the cost of your Maldives trip cheap.
 Guesthouses can start from $50 a night per room upwards and when eating in local restaurants, dinner can cost as little as $5 per meal.
 Consider staying in a guesthouse and book via booking.com to compare guesthouse prices and facilities.
 For my Maldives full local island guide – read this article here.

 Island Hopping in the Maldives